Mr Jai Obhrai - Chartered Accountant

 Sonavi Kaicker - Chief Executive Officer

 Sonavi Kaicker is the CEO of Neemrana Hotels.
-She is responsible for codifying within the‘non-hotel’concept that has been evolved, systems of creative replication and structuring, while always keeping the company’s inventiveness and agility to change and adapt to the changing tourism realities that will continue to face the internal and external market of India.
-She has actively contributed to the Neemranification movement since 2010 and recently won the “Visionary Rising Star of the Year” Award 2018 at the prestigious 4th Edition Hospitality Leaders’ Industry Choice Awards 2018 held at Mumbai.
+She is responsible for codifying within the ‘non-hotel’ concept that has evolved, systems of creative replication and structuring, while always keeping the company’s inventiveness and agility to change and adapt to the changing tourism realities that will continue to face the internal and external market of India.
+She has actively contributed to the Neemranification movement since 2010, the successful launch of Tijara Fort-Palace in 2016 and won the 4th Hospitality Leaders Industry Choice award in the category “Visionary Rising Star of the Year 2018” at Mumbai.